PaskLab/adastry-ui/docs/docs/services/rewards-history.md

 ## Withdrawn

-Withdrawn represent the amount of rewards that have been withdrawn during the epoch.
+Withdrawn represents the amount of rewards that have been withdrawn during the epoch.
 Note that the rewards are not spent, but added to the account balance.

 ## Stake Rewards (SPO Only)

 Stake Rewards refer to calculated rewards share of the account, based on its stake share.
-The amount of this field exclude the operation fees.
+The amount of this field excludes the operation fees.

     Stake Rewards = (Pool Rewards excluding fees) * Stake Share